Homepage > Journal > What are digital products?

 What are the types of digital products?
 Digital product business models

-Ecosystem Model
+Ecosystem model

-Amazon, Alibaba and Apple are examples of the most prominent digital ecosystems with transnational, global reach.
+Amazon, Alibaba, and Apple are examples of the most prominent digital ecosystems with transnational, global reach.

-The cost of leaving the ecosystem and resigning from services is so high, discouraging and exceeding the potential benefits, users rarely decide to do so.
+The cost of leaving the ecosystem and resigning from services is so high, discouraging and exceeding the potential benefits, that users rarely decide to do so.

-Experience Model
+Experience model

-In many cases, the digital experience is the critical component without which it is impossible to use the physical product.
+In this model, the digital experience usually extends and complements the physical product customer experience.
+In many cases, it's the critical component without which it's impossible to use the physical product.

 The free model should, of course, be treated conventionally.